-Whether you call them green beans (Phaseolus vulgaris), pole beans or string beans, these plants are a vegetable garden favorite, and it's easy to see why.
+Whether you call them green beans (Phaseolus vulgaris) or string beans, these plants are a vegetable garden favorite, and it's easy to see why.
 They're easy to grow, produce bountiful harvests and freeze well so you can enjoy the fruits of your gardening labor even during the winter.
 You will have to keep a watchful eye out for insect pests that like green beans as much as you do, but most of the pests you find on green beans are easily removed with a blast of water from the garden hose.

 Anyone can grow green beans regardless of how green their thumb is or isn't.
 They also make an excellent crop for blossoming young gardeners.
-The seeds are big and are easy for little fingers to plant.
+The seeds are big and are easy for little fingers to sow.
 Since they grow so quickly and produce so many beans, young gardeners will see results that will keep them interested.

 Best Uses for Green Beans

 Like all vegetables, gardeners grow green beans primarily to provide a nutritious, homegrown food option.
 Green beans offer a bit more, however.
-Because they need a sturdy trellis for support, green beans grow up rather than out.
+Because climbing/vining types need a sturdy trellis for support, green beans grow up rather than out.
 This makes them perfect for small gardens, and they add visual vertical interest to the garden.

-You can grow your beans on a trellis, plant them in containers or shape them into little pyramids with teepee supports.
-You can also trellis green beans onto an archway or a series of them to make a pretty cool fort in which you — or, of course, your kids — can play.
+You can grow your pole beans on a trellis, plant them in containers or shape them into little pyramids with teepee supports.
+You can also trellis pole beans onto an archway or a series of them to make a pretty cool fort in which you — or, of course, your kids — can play.
 If you give green beans a strong support, they'll grab hold quickly and climb wherever you wish.

 How to Grow Green Beans

-- Common Name: Green bean, pole bean, string bean
+- Common Name: Green bean, string bean

 - Botanical Name: Phaseolus vulgaris